Britain aims to be first Western country to issue sovereign Islamic bond

 Malaysia, the world's largest marketplace for sukuk, is shifting efforts from local market development towards attracting global issuers, while Dubai is revising regulations to attract sukuk issuance and trading.

-Britain is the European base for several Middle East banks and a major centre for Middle East investors, whose assets include Harrods department store and Manchester City football club.
+Britain is the European base for several Middle East banks and a major center for Middle East investors, whose assets include Harrods department store and Manchester City football club.

 London has sukuk legislation in place and has attracted more than $34 billion in sukuk listings from around the globe over the last five years.
 Sizeable issuance from local firms, however, has remained elusive.